-This 2 day Inca Trail hiking tour program designed for people with limited time but who want to hike a section of the famous Inca Trail to Machu Picchuand enter this Inca Sanctuary through the famous Sun's Gate ("Intipunku" in Quechua language).
+This 2 day Inca Trail hike tour program designed for people with limited time but who want to hike a section of the famous Inca Trail to Machu Picchu and enter this Inca Sanctuary through the famous Sun's Gate ("Intipunku" in Quechua language).
 Enjoy the natural beauties and the scenic views of this easy to moderate trip.
 A great option for a short visit to Machu Picchu !!!

-Waken up at the call of birdsongs, you will be offered a consistent breakfast.
-The half-day hike to the Chachabamba campsite will take you to the lush vegetation of the cloud forest where exotic birds (Andean guan, Gray-breasted mountain tucan, etc.) will salute your passing.
-Enjoy the scenic views of the Urubamba River and look for the playful Torrent Ducks.
+Waken up and take the tourist transportation to Ollantaytambo train station, there you will take the train to the head trail of the short Inca Trail.
+Once arrived, you will present your document in the control of the Km 104.
+Then starting the hike to the trail.
+The half-day hike from Chachabamba ruins to Wiñaywayna will take you to the lush vegetation of the cloud forest where exotic birds will salute your passing.
+Enjoy the scenic views of the Urubamba River.
 Do not miss the various wild Orchids and bromeliads along the path!!!
-We will have lunch at our Chachabamba campsite and have a leisurely afternoon to discover the Chachabamba ruins, refreshing time at the nearby creek or keep up with reading or writing.
-In late afternoon, you might see the colorful Cocks-of-the-Rock, the national bird of Perú, make its display around the Hotel.
+We will have lunch at Wiñaywayna and have a leisurely afternoon to discover the Wiñaywayna archeological site, refreshing time at the nearby creek or keep up with reading or writing.
+In late afternoon, you walking up to the Intipunko, where you can view the lost city of the Incas - Machu Picchu.
+Continuing our hike to Aguas Calientes, spend a night. the next day you will walk up to Machu Picchu, guide tour of the citadel, rest of the time free.
+In the afternoon you will take the train to Ollantaytambo and private transportation to Cusco.

 We will pick you up at your hotel in Cusco and take you to the Ollantaytambo train station for your 2 hours train ride to the starting point of your trip.
 After registering at the Chachabamba park ranger station we will hike up 2-3 hours to the Inca ruins of Wyñay Wayna through a mixture of cacti vegetation and cloud forest.
 Before reaching the famous Inca Trail, the Inca realm will reveal itself to you through striking sightings of Choque Suysuy, Wiñay Wayna and Intipata.
 Refresh yourself at the local waterfall before reaching the ruins of Wiñay Wayna.
 Enjoy the sunset at the sungate before entering in Machupicchu where afterwards we descends to Aguas Calientes, walking slowly and enjoying the beautiful sceneray to spend the night in a hostel.